 Constraints to the quality of contract enforcement, property rights, and the effectiveness of courts, as well as to the ability of the authorities to formulate and implement policies and regulations that permit and promote private sector development, are negatively correlated with SME access and usage of formal financial services.
 Their impact is significantly stronger for FCS countries, suggesting that improvements in the overall business environment can have relatively sizable effects on SME financial inclusion in those countries.

-proliferation of new technologies has increased the ease and possibilities of connectivity across the globe, the access to and uptake of these tools has not always been evenly spread.
+In this month’s edition of IFC Insights, we focus on the power of connections.
+While the proliferation of new technologies has increased the ease and possibilities of connectivity across the globe, the access to and uptake of these tools has not always been evenly spread.

-an excellent opportunity to take stock of progress being made to tackle the many challenges facing global development, including climate change.
+Our upcoming Spring Meetings will focus on Reshaping Development for a New Era – this is an excellent opportunity to take stock of progress being made to tackle the many challenges facing global development, including climate change.

 Deadline: 10-Aug-2022 at 11:59:59 PM (Eastern Time – Washington D.C.)